n., plural: predations

 Apart from owls, many other birds are carnivorous predators, for example, eagles, hawks, falcons, vultures, etc. All of these birds eat other species such as mice, chickens, snakes, fishes, etc.

-Some plants have also shown carnivorous behavior such as pitcher plant captures and digesting the flies.
+Some plants have also shown carnivorous behavior such as pitcher plant capturing and digesting the flies.
 Similarly, venus flytraps also work in the same manner.
 These plants are usually found in soils that are not very rich in nutrients.

 In herbivorous predation, the predator eats plants, grass, leaves, algae, etc. Herbivores are adapted to their mode of feeding for example rabbit is a herbivore and will eat certain types of grass and leaves.
 It is unable to eat strong stems and plants.
 Elephants are also herbivores and can eat tough plants and stems because of their flat teeth which grind easily.
 Examples of other herbivore predation are cow eating grass, goat and sheep eating plant leaves, monkeys eating fruits, gorillas eating soft stems and leaves of the plant.
-Apart from animals, some insects have also shown herbivorous predation behavior such as grasshoppers eat plant leaves, stems, and flowers.
+Apart from animals, some insects have also shown herbivorous predation behavior such as grasshoppers eating plant leaves, stems, and flowers.

-The example of parasitic predation where parasites don’t kill the animal are mites, ticks, and lice.
+An example of parasitic predation where parasites don’t kill the animal are mites, ticks, and lice.
 The host of the parasite is usually a human, animal, or plant.
 Parasitic fungi are also examples of parasitic predation because they rely on their host of food.

 - AfricaFreak.
 2017.
 “Are There Any Natural African Elephant Predators?” https://africafreak.com/african-elephant-predators.